IBM/aspera-cli/certs/README.md

 > [!NOTE]
 > Alternatively, use an existing key or generate one, and then `make new`

-Subsequently, the private key path is specified using `SIGNING_KEY` as env var or `make` macro.
+Subsequently, the private key path is specified using `SIGNING_KEY` as env var.

-Show the current certificate contents
+Show the current certificate contents:

 ```bash
 make show